Questions About MPCSD's Reopening Scenarios

 This section is divided into three subsections, as there are three scenarios around which school will operate for the 2020-21 school year.
 In which scenario we find ourselves will depend on health conditions in the area, local and state health orders, and Board direction--all of which are subject to change at any time.

 The first set of questions--or first subsection--centers around the scenario that requires the highest degree of explanation and planning--the Alternating-Week Blended Learning Model.
-The second set of questions--or second subsection--addresses MPCSD plans in the case that we must return to Full-Time Distance Learning for All Students.
+The second set of questions--or second subsection--addresses MPCSD plans in the case that we must return to Full-Time Distance Learning for All Students (Virtual Academy).
 The final set of questions--or third subsection--addresses what measures will be taken should the MPCSD Board be allowed and elect to a Full Return of All Students Daily.

 The Alternating-Week Blended Learning Model